Effects of Near-Field Hydrodynamic Interactions on Bacterial Dynamics Near a Solid Surface: Summary And Conclusions

-Near-field HIs between bacteria and a no-slip solid surface are the primary physical mechanism underlying surface entrapment, leading to their accumulation near the surface.
+Near-field HIs between bacteria and a no-slip solid surface are the primary physical mechanism underlying surface entrapment, which drives their accumulation near the surface.
 We employ a chiral two-body model to simulate the dynamics of bacteria near the surface.
 The surface entrapment process can be divided into three sequential stages: approach, reorientation, and surface swimming.
 Bacterial motility near the surface is governed by a resistance matrix.
-This matrix is mainly composed of three types of couplings: $A_{b}$ representing the force-translational velocity coupling; $C_{b}$ representing the torque-rotational velocity coupling; and $B_{b}^{T}$ and $B_{b}$, representing the cross-couplings.
-As bacteria approach the surface, $A_{b}$ and $C_{b}$ generate an increasing hydrodynamic resistance, resulting in a decrease in vertical translational velocity $U_{\perp}$ and rotational velocity $W_{\perp}$.
-Upon contact with the surface, $U_{\perp}$ drops to zero, completely confining the bacteria to the surface.
+This matrix mainly comprises three types of couplings: $A_{b}$ or force-translational velocity coupling, $C_{b}$ for torque-rotational velocity coupling and $B_{b}^{T}$ and $B_{b}$ for cross couplings.
+As bacteria approach the surface, the influence of $A_{b}$ and $C_{b}$ leads to increased hydrodynamic resistance, causing a decrease in vertical translational velocity $U_{\perp}$.
+Upon contact with the surface, $U_{\perp}$ becomes zero, effectively confining the bacteria to the surface.

-However, the presence of DLVO forces prevents the bacteria from approaching the surface infinitely.
-Under the combination of near-field HIs and the DLVO force, bacteria reach a stable fixed point $\{h^{*},\Psi^{*}\}$ in the phase plane, where they exhibit circular trajectories on the surface.
-Notably, bacteria with left-handed helical flagella display clockwise circular motion when viewed from above.
-During this stage, the horizontal translational velocity $U_{\parallel}$ increases, while the vertical rotational velocity $W_{\perp}$ decreases as the stable height $h^{*}$ increases, collectively resulting in a larger radius of curvature.
-Additionally, the radius of curvature of the circular motion of bacteria is linearly correlated with their horizontal translational velocity $U_{\parallel}$ for $h^{*}\ge40$~\si{nm}.
-Although the submatrices $A_{b}$ and $C_{b}$ have a minor effect on the surface residence time of bacteria, the submatrix $B_{b}$ significantly prolongs this time.
-In particular, lower stable heights are associated with longer surface residence times.
-Collectively, these findings suggest that near-field HIs may promote colloid crystallization, a phenomenon that warrants further investigation.
+However, the presence of DLVO forces prevents bacteria from contacting the surface.
+Under the combination of near-field HIs and the DLVO force, bacteria reach a stable fixed point $\{h^{*},\Psi^{*}\}$ in the phase plane, exhibiting circular trajectories near the surface.
+In particular, bacteria with left-handed helical flagella exhibit clockwise circular motion when viewed from above.
+During this stage, as the stable height $h^{*}$ increases, the horizontal translational velocity $U_{\parallel}$ increases correspondingly, while the vertical rotational velocity $W_{\perp}$ decreases, which together leads to a larger radius of curvature.
+Additionally, the radius of curvature of the bacterial circular motion is linearly correlated with the stable height $h^{*}$ for $h^{*}\ge40$~\si{nm}.
+Submatrices $A_{b}$ and $C_{b}$ increase the residence time of bacteria on the surface, while the submatrix $B_{b}$ shows a more pronounced effect in prolonging it.